The subscriber profile is where you'll find detailed information about any of the individual subscribers on your list.

 Clicking through each of these tabs will show you any subscriber's email history:

-Which automations they are currently in, as well as any they've completed:
+Which automations or sequences they are currently in, as well as any they've completed or been removed from:

-(Additionally, you can click on the sequence's title to be taken directly to its editor. )
+(Additionally, you can click on the automation or sequence title to be taken directly to that automation or sequence.)

 You can also view every form the subscriber has opted into: